-This is the documentation for the 4.3.1-0 release of SIMP, which is compatible with the 6.8 release of CentOS and Red Hat Enterprise Linux (RHEL).
+This is the documentation for the 6.1.0-0 release of SIMP, which is compatible with CentOS and Red Hat Enterprise Linux (RHEL).
 This guide will walk a user through the process of installing and managing a SIMP system.
 It also provides a mapping of security features to security requirements, which can be used to document a system's security conformance.